mas-bandwidth/netcode/STANDARD.md

 The connect token is written to a buffer that is 2048 bytes large.

 The worst case size is 13 + 8 + 8 + 8 + 8 + 1024 + 4 + 32*(1+8*2+2) + 32 + 32 + 4 = 1749 bytes.
-The rest is zero padded to 2048 bytes.
+Unused bytes are zero padded.

-This data is sent to the client, typically base64 encoded over HTTPS, because it contains data which should not be exposed to other parties such as the keys used for encrypting packets sent between the client and the dedicated server.
+This data is sent to the client, typically base64 encoded over HTTPS, because it contains data which should not be exposed to other parties such as the keys used for encrypting UDP packets between the client and the dedicated server.

 ## Packet Structure